crusoecloud/crusoe-hpc-slurm/README.md

 # Create an Autoscaled-enabled SLURM Cluster on Crusoe

 This is a reference design implementation of [SLURM](https://slurm.schedmd.com/overview.html) on Crusoe Cloud.
 This implementation has support for multiple paritions and specific nodegroups within those partitions.
 The cluster also has support to a cluster autoscaler that will provision instances on Crusoe based on demand on the cluster.
-Finally we have include support for NVIDIA [enroot](https://github.com/NVIDIA/enroot) and [pyxis](https://github.com/NVIDIA/pyxis).
-Which allows you to run distributed workloads with native container support.
 The terraform script `main.tf` is the main entry point which will just provision the headnode and using the SLURM Power Plugin will start additional compute nodes based on jobs submitted to the headnode.

 ## Known Issues
 1. Currently we only have GPU-enabled instances, the headnode of the cluster is based on a single GPU to lower costs.
 This will be replaced with CPU-based instances once available